-The second gripping Harry McCoy thriller from Alan Parks, the most exciting new voice in Scottish noir
+The second dark and grimy Harry McCoy thriller from the most exciting new voice in Scottish noir

 Bodies are piling up with grisly messages carved into their chests.
 Rival gangs are competing for control of Glasgow’s underworld and it seems that Cooper, McCoy’s oldest friend, is caught up in it all.

 Detective Harry McCoy’s first day back at work couldn’t have gone worse.

 New drugs have arrived in Glasgow, and they’ve brought a different kind of violence to the broken city.
 The law of the street is changing and now demons from McCoy’s past are coming back to haunt him.
 But vengeance always carries a price, and it could cost McCoy more than he ever imagined.

 The waters of Glasgow corruption are creeping higher, as the wealthy and dangerous play for power.
 And the city’s killer continues his dark mission.